TariqAHassan/BioVida/README.md

 ```
 This database will be cached to allow to fast access in the future.

-As with the `OpenInterface()` above, it is easy to gain access to the most recent `pull` and related information.
+As with the `OpenInterface()` class above, it is easy to gain access to the most recent `pull` and related information.

 The database its self:
 ```python